KaiPereira/scara-printer/README.md

 ## Electronics

 The printer uses many different electronics, and we went through many, many iterations.
-We used NEMA 17's for our steppers, servo's for small functionality like extruding, TMC2209 drivers to run the steppers, an ESP32 for our brains, and a hole lotta wires.
+We used NEMA 17's for our steppers, servo's for small functionality like extruding, 9V to power the thing, and a Manta M8P V1.1 for the mainboard.

 [**PHOTO OF ELECTRONICS HERE***]

 ## Firmware

 The scara printer uses heavily customized Marlin firmware to make the system work.
-We went through nearly 4 different types of firmware, grblHAL, custom, FluidNC, all of it, because we didn't have the necessary hardware to make something *normal*.
+We went through many different types of firmware, Marlin, grblHAL, custom, FluidNC, all of it, because we didn't have the necessary hardware to make something *normal*.

 ## Bill of Materials (BOM)

 Here's the materials you need to build this printer:
 - A LOT of PLA filament
 - 4x NEMA 17 stepper motors
-- 4x TMC2209 stepper drivers
 - 7x Ball Bearings
-- 1x ESP-WROOM-32
-- 2x 9V batteries or USB PD
+- 9V Batteries
+- 1x Manta M8P V1.1 board
 - 1x SG90 servo
 - Lots of wires
 - Assortment of screws and bolts